-ASOs serve customers in a wide range of industries including manufacturing, services, hospitality, and wholesale and retail trade.
-ASO job placements tend to be concentrated in production, office/administrative, customer service and cleaning and property maintenance occupations across multiple industries.
+ASOs serve customers in a wide range of industries including manufacturing, logistics, building services, retail, hospitality and construction.
+ASO job placements tend to be concentrated in production and materials handling, office/administrative, customer service and cleaning and property maintenance occupations across multiple industries.

 ASOs operate as programs or subsidiaries of larger non-profit organizations and as independent, social purpose businesses founded by entrepreneurs.
 Parent non-profits tend to be engaged in neighborhood development or service delivery to specific populations such as homeless individuals or people with disabilities.